 How do I register to vote?

-Election officials will deliver absentee ballots only to voters who specifically request them.
-Every absentee ballot will have a unique identifier to allow both election officials and the voter to track the completed ballot following its return to the county board of elections.
+Yes.
+Every absentee ballot will have a unique identifier to allow voters and election officials to track it after it arrives at the county board of elections.
+Simply register with BallotTrax, and you’ll be able to check on your ballot’s status.
 The state employs technology to prevent anyone from voting twice.

 When is Election Day?
 When are polls open?

 The primaries are Tuesday, March 8, and the general election is Tuesday, Nov.
 8. Polls for both are open from 6:30 a.m. to 7:30 p.m.
 Curbside voting will be available at polling locations for older voters and for voters with physical or mental disabilities.

 On Election Day, you must vote at your designated precinct.
 Find your polling place by logging in to the voter search tool created by the board of elections.

 A state voter ID law was deemed unconstitutional in a September decision by a North Carolina superior court, so there are no ID requirements to vote, although the legal battle may continue.
 In the meantime, the state's absentee ballot request form requires a number from a North Carolina driver’s license or DMV ID card, or the last four digits of your Social Security number.

 What races are on the ballot in 2022?